John L. Lewis Museum Day: Coal Stories Kids Can Follow

 Drive: About 22 miles south of Osceola via Highway 65.

-Lunch nearby
+Lunch nearby and quick photo stop

 When the museum visit wraps up, stop in Chariton, about 10 minutes east, for lunch.
 Try Iron Horse Chariton for burgers and classic Midwest fare, or Hy-Vee Market Grille if you want something quick and family-friendly.
 There’s also Piper’s Candy, a local favorite since 1906, if you want to bring home a sweet treat.